JLuc/scribus-project-manager/README.md

 The example makbook script takes care of deleting all conditional hyphens before performing the search (and also the xmlsearch)
 Results are displayed and also stored in the .found.tmp file

+## NEW : update chapter with master

+Choose a document and use it as master document for styles, colors and masterpages

+`slasync` command enables to update chapters accordingly to master document.

+Some paragraph and character styles can be preserved as is.
+These "localy defined" styles should be named with a specific prefix or suffix.

+Example :
+- `slasync -s masterdoc chapter2` : updates defined styles
+- `slasync -ps masterdoc chapter2` : updates defined paragraph styles only
+- `slasync -c masterdoc chapter2` : updates defined colors
+- `slasync -a masterdoc chapter2` : updates both styles, masterpages and colors
+- `slasync -keeps loc -cs masterdoc chapter2` : updates styles but keeps all styles whose name contains 'loc'

+See -h option for more

+(WORK IN PROGRESS : slasync still has to be improved and as for now it doesnt change the chapter document at all it produces a result.sla file)

 ## Other options

 Try `-?` option for each tool so as to see main options.
 Mainly makbook example  (to be split in 2 files : makbook and project.config)